-Now, you’ll want to copy and past from Excel into the cap table copy to cancel the unvested shares.
-If using the above example, the secondary transactions screen would look like the following:
+Now, you’ll want to copy and paste from Excel into the cap table copy to cancel the unvested shares.
+Note that you can copy and paste entire rows and columns at once.

 - Only the Unvested Shares portion was entered.
 The vested shares portion should be left as 0.

 - The cancellation date should reflect the “as of date” you made for your cap table.

 - Don’t forget to revert your original cap table date to today.

 At this point you can run a waterfall scenario via Scenarios > Waterfall in the left navigation bar.